 - Replace outdated radios that are an increased risk to public safety operations.

-This portfolio of projects illustrates the City’s commitment to strategies to modernize our technology infrastructure to enhance security and bring new services to the City’s residents, businesses, visitors, and ongoing operations.
+The High-Tech Infrastructure Master Plan and the Critical Needs in Technology Program illustrates TID’s commitment to strategies to modernize our technology infrastructure to enhance security and bring new services to the City’s residents, businesses, visitors, and ongoing operations.